splunk/public-o11y-docs/sp-oncall/notifications/delayed-notifications.rst

     :width: 100%
     :alt: Create a new team.

 #.
-Finally setup a :ref:`Routing Key <routing-keys>` so that alerts can be sent directly to this new team.
+Finally setup a :ref:`Routing Key <spoc-routing-keys>` so that alerts can be sent directly to this new team.

 You can now use this team for two forms of delayed notifications.